BettyzhangPei/Heritability-Velocity/README.md

 1. We recommend transforming response (e.g., using a log transformation) to approximate a normal distribution before applying our functions.
 2. We recommend transforming time variable (e.g., the temporal effect t is defined using approximately min-max normalization based on age in years to scale its range between 0 and 1.
 In specific, time variable is calculated as the age at each screening visit, adjusted by subtracting
-54 and dividing by 30 for PLCO prostate cancer dataset) to control the scale of time variable before applying our functions.
+54 and dividing by 30 for serial prostate-specific antigen datasets from PLCO among prostate-cancer free males) to control the scale of time variable before applying our functions.
-3. Our calculations assume there is unbalanced longitudinal data structure.
+3. Our calculations assume that there is unbalanced longitudinal data structure.
 4. For `sim_I_REHE_N_2000.R`, `sim_I_AI_REML_N_2000.R`, `sim_I_REHE_N_15260.R`, and `sim_I_AI_REML_N_15260.R`, both of them are for simulation studies for a specific scenario with 1,000 repetitions, we conducted them on Biowulf by setting value of a from 1 to 1000.

 # References